X

 Williams is entering his age-31 season and has not been particularly productive for a couple of years.
 Johnston was a touchdown machine in 2024, but he has struggled with drops throughout his career thus far.

 Given that Harris is already listed as the No. 3 wide receiver, he could rise on the depth chart very quickly.
-Ladd McConkey is entrenched as the team's top target, but they have been missing a bona fide No. 2 target for the last couple of seasons.
+Ladd McConkey is entrenched as the team's top target, but it has been missing a bona fide No. 2 target for the last couple of seasons.
 The offense will be fairly run-heavy, but there is room for two wide receivers to perform in fantasy in an offense led by quarterback Justin Herbert.

 Harris was selected in Round 2 of the 2025 NFL Draft.
-That draft capital will keep him in the mix of this receiving core, especially since he is the selection of the current regime.
+That draft capital will keep him in the mix of this receiving corps, especially since he is the selection of the current regime.
 He was also productive over his final two seasons in college.

 Between 2023 and 2024, Harris racked up 2,015 receiving yards and 15 touchdowns.
-It may take a handful of weeks for him to get going, but he is absolutely worth a late-round flier in fantasy drafts this season.
+It may take a handful of weeks for him to get going, but he is worth a late-round flier in fantasy drafts this season.

 Keon Coleman, Buffalo Bills

 The Buffalo Bills' offensive play style has morphed into an "everybody eats" mentality.
-The Bills' crew of pass catchers, including wide receivers Khalil ShakirJoshua Palmer, and Keon Coleman, and tight ends Dalton Kincaid and Dawson Knox, all have specific roles within the offense.
+The Bills' crew of pass-catchers, including wide receivers Khalil ShakirJoshua Palmer, and Keon Coleman, and tight ends Dalton Kincaid and Dawson Knox, all have specific roles within the offense.
 However, of the top playmakers in the offense, Coleman has the most potential to have a big season.

 Coleman is currently being drafted as the WR57 in fantasy drafts.
 That draft position is likely around his floor.
 However, if everything goes as planned, Coleman's ceiling is likely closer to WR24.